guhong3648/PPT2IMG/README.md

 # PPT 2 IMG

-Convert PowerPoint slides to images using Python.
+Convert PPT of PDF to images using Python.

 ## 📂 Project Structure
 PPT2IMG/